rbotafogo/galaaz/README.md

 'CorpTheme' module.
 Plots in this corporation should not have grids, numbers in labels should not use scientific notation and the prefered color is blue.

+    # CorpTheme.rb
+    # defines the corporate theme for all plots

     module CorpTheme

       #--------------------------------------------------------------------------------------